Akaki411/salinewin-song/README.md

 # salinewin-song
-Implementation of the virus track salinewin.exe written in C
+Implementation of a procedurally generated song from salinewin.exe

 Written for Windows and MinGW, for compilation:
 1. Clone the repository